 While English Bulldogs love to sleep, they do enjoy playing with toys and occasional exercise.
 Did we mention they like to sleep?
 Anywhere at any time.

-While this large breed may appear to need a lot of exercises, Great Dane’s are really happy with just a daily walk.
+While this large breed may appear to need a lot of exercise, Great Dane’s are really happy with just a daily walk.
 Owners are actually advised not to over-exercise a Great Dane, but allow them plenty of chill time.
 These are super easy-to-maintain dogs that do not need trips to the groomer.

 Wonderful companion dogs, Havanese pups are perfectly content snuggling up on the couch next to.
 They are the ideal apartment dogs since they aren’t very active and don’t even need a yard to run around in.
 But they do need a daily walk to stay healthy